 Some of the standard channels you as a B2B marketer could use in your strategy are:

 - Advertising your product or service at trade shows (make sure to follow the advertising statistics in your industry)

 - Utilizing the power of email marketing strategy

 One area I like to highlight is our B2B video marketing.
 You don’t have to be huge or mighty to be effective in this area.
 In fact, our YouTube following has grown from zero to 5,000 followers in just 4.5 years because we’ve been dedicated to making videos!

-It’s a win/win situation as our guests get exposure to our global audience and mega reach of approximately 50M sales and marketers each year, they get to share their expertise and thought leadership within their peer community, they get to know us better and we get to know them better.
+It’s a win/win situation as our guests get exposure to our global audience and the mega reach of approximately 50M sales and marketers each year.
+They get to share their expertise and thought leadership within their peer community.
+They get to know us better and we get to know them better.
 This is the first step in the trust building process.

-Inevitably, this makes the end of the conversation a very easy one to transition into which is a sales conversation.
+Inevitably, this makes it easy to transition the marketing conversation into a sales conversation.
 In fact, they will often proactively ask us how we can help them and/or what we do!